system76/ec/README.md

 ./scripts/deps.sh
 ```

-The dependencies include `rustup` - if it wasn't installed on your system before and you plan to flash the firmware within the same shell session, you should additionally source the environment variables for cargo to avoid build failures:
+If rustup was installed as part of this, then the correct `cargo` will not be
+available in the running session.
+Start a new shell session or source the env
+file to update `PATH`.

 ```
 source $HOME/.cargo/env